 We envision DMU-Net as a useful resource to researchers in the academic world, as well as educators around the world.

-No, DMU-Net does not own the copyright of the CAD Models.
-DMU-Net only provides thumbnails and 3D WebGL rendering of the CAD Models.
-The STEP CAD Models are available for researchers and educators who wish to use the images for non-commercial research and/or educational purposes, we can provide access through our site under certain conditions and terms.
+We do not own the copyright of the CAD Models.
+The STEP CAD Models are available for researchers and educators who wish to use the images for non-commercial research and/or educational purposes, we can provide access through our site under only this conditions and terms.

 In line with the Open-Source and Open-Research principals, DMU-Net is fully open to contribution via pull-request on our Github Repositories: